Special Education (SPE)

 SPE 520: Learners with Special Needs (3 credits)

-This course provides an overview of types of disabilities in learners’ preschool through secondary according to federal and state laws in special education.
-Emphasis is on identification of disabling conditions and techniques used to promote successful inclusion of learners with and without special needs in educational settings.
-Topics covered include the teaching of Math; the teaching of English language arts; preparing, implementing, and evaluating IEP’s; equipment adaptions, theories of language development; design or modification of curriculum intervention and instructional strategies for diverse learners using the Massachusetts Curriculum Frameworks; theories of child development, social and emotional development, instruction on the appropriate use of augmentative and alternative communication and other assistive technologies; ways to prepare and maintain students in general education; educational terminology utilized with students with special needs; source and operation of orthotic devices, medical technologies and prosthetic devices; understanding collaborative partnerships with families; and working partnerships with families; and working with community and outside agency resources.
+This course provides an overview of the types of disabilities in learners’ preschool through the secondary level according to federal and state laws in special education.
+Emphasis on techniques to promote and maintain the successful inclusion of diverse learners within general educational settings will be covered.
+In-depth topics include the following: The teaching of Math and English Language Arts, including designing and modification of curriculum; Implementing and evaluating Individual Education Plans (IEPs); Developing and implementing interventions and instructional strategies for diverse learners; Theories of child development; Supporting social and emotional development; Educational terminology utilized with students with special needs; Understanding collaborative partnerships with families; Collaborative partnerships with families; and Working with community and outside agency resources.
+Additional topics to be covered: best practices for implementing Assistive Technology across the school environment; and, the appropriate use of augmentative and alternative communication and other assistive technologies.
 At least 10 hours of instruction covering the teaching of mathematics and at least 10 hours of instruction covering the teaching of English Language Arts are delivered in this course.

 SPE 525: Multisensory Language and Literacy Strategies (3 credits)

 Students explore content and teaching strategies used to develop competent readers and writers, based upon guidelines in the Massachusetts Curriculum Frameworks and techniques for developing skills to facilitate placement in the least restrictive environment.
-Topics include the teaching of reading; expanding literacy across the content areas, language arts instruction, diagnosis and assessment of reading skills using a variety of assessment techniques, educational terminology; theories of language development; design and modification of curriculum and intervention programs for success in reading for all levels, and concepts of digital literacy are introduced.
+Topics include the teaching of reading; expanding literacy across the content areas, language arts instruction, diagnosis and assessment of reading skills using a variety of assessment techniques, educational terminology; theories of language development; design and modification of curriculum and intervention programs for success in reading for all levels.
 Focus on identifying and developing appropriate multisensory structured language strategies including knowledge of theories, programs and practices, phonemic awareness, phonics, and vocabulary development, use of formal and informal assessments; and ways to prepare and maintain students in general education.
 At least 10 hours of instruction covering the teaching of reading are delivered in this course.

-This course is designed to provide prospective teachers the content of and effective strategies for teaching English language arts, history/social science curriculum based on the Massachusetts Curriculum Frameworks, so that teachers can help teacher Candidates develop communicative competence.
+This practicum involves full-time supervised teaching responsibilities in a public school classroom (PreK-12) or Chapter 766-approved school with learners with moderate or severe disabilities from September to June.
+It requires papers and attendance at bi-weekly seminars.
+Practicum hours begin at the beginning of September.
+The seminar component is designed to provide prospective teachers the content of and effective strategies for teaching English language arts, history/social science curriculum based on the Massachusetts Curriculum Frameworks, so that instructors can help Teacher Candidates develop communicative competence.
 Special attention is given to curriculum content and understanding the characteristics and instructional implications of moderately and severely disabling conditions.

-This course is designed to provide prospective teachers the content of and effective strategies for teaching English language arts, history/social science curriculum based on the Massachusetts Curriculum Frameworks, so that teachers can help teacher Candidates develop communicative competence.
+This practicum involves full-time supervised teaching responsibilities in a public school classroom (PreK-12) or Chapter 766-approved school with learners with moderate or severe disabilities from September to June.
+It requires papers and attendance at bi-weekly seminars.
+Practicum hours begin at the beginning of September.
+The seminar component is designed to provide prospective teachers the content of and effective strategies for teaching English language arts, history/social science curriculum based on the Massachusetts Curriculum Frameworks, so that instructors can help Teacher Candidates develop communicative competence.
 Special attention is given to curriculum content and understanding the characteristics and instructional implications of moderately and severely disabling conditions.

-This course is designed to provide prospective teachers the content of and effective strategies for teaching English language arts, history/social science curriculum based on the Massachusetts Curriculum Frameworks, so that teachers can help teacher Candidates develop communicative competence.
+This practicum involves full-time supervised teaching responsibilities in a public school classroom (PreK-12) or Chapter 766-approved school with learners with moderate or severe disabilities from September to June.
+It requires papers and attendance at bi-weekly seminars.
+Practicum hours begin at the beginning of September.
+The seminar component is designed to provide prospective teachers the content of and effective strategies for teaching English language arts, history/social science curriculum based on the Massachusetts Curriculum Frameworks, so that instructors can help Teacher Candidates develop communicative competence.
 Special attention is given to curriculum content and understanding the characteristics and instructional implications of moderately and severely disabling conditions.

 SPE 530: Curriculum Design and Assessment (3 credits)